JesseEsquivel/MDATP/Scripts/MDAC/ReadMe.md

-# Microsoft Defender Applicaiton Control
+# Microsoft Defender Application Control
 Here are a few things acquired while testing and developing MDAC for non-persistent VDI!